SamAtkinsonModeste/Project-6-HP-Game/README.md

 # Project-6-HP-Game
-Working with JavaScript DOM Scripting
+Working with JavaScript DOM Scripting for the first time in a project.